-All of us need to incorporate moving more into everyday life.
-Whatever your age, whatever your ability, there are lots of easy ways to be active.
+We should all try and move more in our daily lives.
+Whatever your age or ability, there are lots of easy ways to be active.

 Moving is good for your body and mind.
-Being active can help reduce the risk of long term medical conditions, help us feel better about ourselves and improve our physical and mental wellbeing.
+Being active can help reduce the risk of many illnesses, help us feel better about ourselves and improve our physical and mental wellbeing.

 It's recommended that adults aim for 150 minutes of moderate activity across the week.
-Moderate activity means your heart rate will rise, you may feel sweaty and short of breath but you should be able to hold a conversation.
+For example, you could exercise 20 minutes per day or 30 minutes each day for 5 days.
+During moderate activity, your heart rate will rise, you may feel sweaty and short of breath.
+You should still be able to hold a conversation.

 Get active with Northamptonshire Sport

 Northamptonshire Sport offer a huge range of activities for all those who live and work in West Northamptonshire, from gentle walks in the countryside to extreme sports.

 Whether it be walking, running, cycling, swimming or classes like yoga, there is something for everyone.

 Visit a country park